Intent: Why does our History curriculum look like this?

-At Barley Fields Primary, we believe that high-quality history lessons inspire children to want to know more about the past and to think and act as historians.
-By linking learning to a range of topics, children have opportunities to investigate and interpret the past, understand chronology, build an overview of Britain’s past as well as that of the wider world, and to be able to communicate historically.
+At Barley Fields Primary, we have designed a History curriculum which provides a high-quality, sequenced and progressive teaching and learning experience for children.
+We want to inspire our children to want to know more about the past and to think and act as historians.
+In this way children will understand how things have evolved to the present and be able to make sense of the future.
+By linking their learning to a range of historical themes, our children will have opportunities to investigate and interpret the past, understand and develop a chronology of events, build an overview of Britain’s past as well as exploring key periods of history across the wider world.

 - Historical Enquiry

-- Celebrating learning which demonstrates progression across the school;
+- A celebration of learning for each term which demonstrates progression across the school (Curriculum Floor book);